mc-carlessi/MySQL-Essential-Bootcamp-2024/get-started/get-started.md

 1. Download from provided link all materials in WORK_DIRECTORY The materials include:
     * Lectures slides in pdf
-    * lab guide in pdf
+    * ssh key to access lab
+    * server list assignment

 ## Task 2: Verify connection to the app-srv